fillics/check_domain/README.md

 <hr>

 Sometimes GoDaddy API doesn't work and it says that a domain is avalaible when it's not and I don't know why.
+To check if the domain is available, click the link that the script sends to you.